Josephson-based threshold detector for L\'evy distributed fluctuations: Abstract

 \section{Abstract}

 We propose a threshold detector for L\'evy distributed fluctuations based on a Josephson junction.
 The L\'evy noise current added to a linearly ramped bias current results in clear changes in the distribution of switching currents out of the zero-voltage state of the junction.
 We observe that the analysis of the cumulative distribution function of the switching currents supplies information on both the characteristics shape parameter $\alpha$ of the L\'evy statistics and the intensity of the fluctuations.
-Moreover, we discuss a theoretical model which allows from a measured distribution of switching currents to extract characteristic features of the L\'evy fluctuations.
+Moreover, we discuss a theoretical model which allows to extract characteristic features of the L\'evy fluctuations from a measured distribution of switching currents.
 In view of this results, this system can effectively find an application as a detector for a L\'evy signal embedded in a noisy background.